-She lives with her husband Jim, their animal family and many plants and gardens in Weaverville, NC, in the beautiful Blue Ridge Mountains.
+She still lives in a 1926 home with her animal family and many plants and gardens in downtown Weaverville, NC, in the beautiful Blue Ridge Mountains.
 Her elderly mother lived nearby until her death in November 2009.
-Baby Kayla on Portfolio is her first grandchild and is now big sister to Kira.
+Baby Kayla, featured in Our Children Ask the World of Us, was her first grandchild and is now big sister to Kira.
 Linda@LittlePearls.org

-In the late nineties, after a series of strong nighttime dreams, she started a company called Heron Productions LLC, which specializes in uplifting, inspiring documentaries, and later, after another potent dream, Little Pearls was born.
+In the late nineties, after a series of strong nighttime dreams, Debra started a company called Heron Productions LLC which specializes in uplifting, inspiring documentaries and other creative projects.
+Later, after another potent dream, Little Pearls was born.

 Debra’s experience of the arts in service to multicultural communities profoundly impacted her, as does her friendship with elders and Medicine people from many traditions.
 A meeting with Hopi elder Thomas Banyacya, a messenger of Hopi prophecy who spoke about the vital importance of women stepping forward into the world, also deeply touched her.

 In 2005, she went on a sabbatical that included time in India, the Hopi Mesas, and the Black Madonna region of southern France.
 These sacred places deepened her commitment to the arts as a strong beneficial force in the world.
 As a result, she created a series of CD talks for women called Prasad for Women – Talks for Fifth World Women Walking Upright: fifthworldwomen.com.
-She is also a Creative Consultant and is especially excited about helping women step out with their vision in the realms of video, DVD, CDs or whatever makes their hearts sing.
+At the end of this epic year, honeybees also flew into her life.

 Debra can be contacted at email@example.com

-Both Linda and Debra had vivid nighttime dreams ~ a few months apart ~ about creating empowering PSAs.
+Before they even met, both Linda and Debra had vivid nighttime dreams ~ a few months apart ~ about creating empowering PSAs.
 They were working in different ways to bring their dreams into reality.
-They met serendipitously in October 2000 and felt immediately in sync, sharing an intuitive, heart-directed sense about the process and the purpose for making these spots.
+They met through serendipity in October 2000 and felt immediately in sync, sharing an intuitive, heart-directed sense about the process and the purpose for making these spots.
 Linda joined Debra in the work of Little Pearls soon after they met.
 They then became co-Executive Directors.

 In late 2004, after Little Pearls obtained its official 501(c)(3) non-profit status, Linda became Executive Director.
-Debra continues as Consultant and may get involved again as Co-Producer on some Pearls.
-With assistance from a great Board of Directors, from wise mentors in critical areas of organizational development, and from creative collaborators and volunteers, Little Pearls is evolving into its next exciting phase.
+Debra continues as Consultant, beloved Founder and friend.
+With assistance from a small Board of Directors and from wise mentors, creative collaborators and volunteers, Little Pearls is once again evolving into its next phase.

 Feeling blessed to have found each other and to have nurtured Little Pearls this far through their shared dreams, Debra and Linda continue to step forward into the world, gladly supporting each other’s life-affirming offerings.